Dr. med. Dirk Manski

 Surgical technique of cystectomy and urinary diversion:

-The bladder is removed with safety distance and a pelvic lymphadenectomy is performed.
-In men, the specimen includes the bladder, prostate, seminal vesicles, both distal ureters, both ampulla vas deferens.
-In women, the specimen includes the bladder, both distal ureters, segments of the anterior vaginal wall, uterus, and depending on age the fallopian tubes and ovaries.
+The bladder is removed with a safe margin, and a pelvic lymphadenectomy is performed.
+In men, the specimen includes the bladder, prostate, seminal vesicles, distal ureters, and both ampulla vas deferens.
+In women, the specimen includes the bladder, distal ureters, segments of the anterior vaginal wall, uterus, and depending on age, the fallopian tubes and ovaries.
 If an orthotopic neobladder is not considered, the female urethra is also resected.
 See section cystectomy and urinary diversion for details.

 Surgical modifications of cystectomy:

-To avoid sexual side effects and to improve urinary incontinence, technical modifications have been published both in women (Koie et al., 2010) and in men (Mertens et al., 2014).
-In woman, preservation of the vaginal anterior wall and uterus improves sexual function and continence after surgery.
+To avoid sexual side effects and improve urinary incontinence, technical modifications have been published in both women (Koie et al., 2010) and in men (Mertens et al., 2014).
+Preserving the vaginal anterior wall and uterus in women improves sexual function and continence after surgery.
 In men, preservation of the prostatic capsule protects the urinary sphincter and cavernous nerves with improved continence and erectile function.
 Careful selection of patients depending on intravesical tumor growth is elementary for oncological success.
-Preoperative targeted biopsies of the trigonum and the prostatic urethra should be without tumor involvement.
+Preoperative targeted biopsies of the trigonum and the prostatic urethra should be cancer-free.

 Oncological results after cystectomy:

-Several studies demonstrate prolonged survival with neoadjuvant as well as with adjuvant chemotherapy, meta-analyses found an improved five-years survival rate of 5–6% (Burdett et al., 2022).
-Indications are extravesical tumor growth or lymph node metastases diagnosed preoperatively on imaging or after surgery with the pathological examination, some authors recommend (neo)adjuvant therapy for every patient with muscle-invasive carcinoma.
+Several studies demonstrate prolonged survival with neoadjuvant and adjuvant chemotherapy; meta-analyses found an improved five-year survival rate of 5–6% (Burdett et al., 2022).
+Indications are extravesical tumor growth or lymph node metastases diagnosed preoperatively on imaging or after surgery with the pathological examination.
+Some authors recommend (neo)adjuvant therapy for every patient with muscle-invasive carcinoma.

 Dosage:

 2–4 cycles of MVAC or gemcitabine/cisplatin are administered before surgery, and further postoperative chemotherapy is decided upon on histology and response.
-Dosage for adjuvant chemotherapy are 4 cycles of MVAC or gemcitabine/cisplatin.
+The dosage for adjuvant chemotherapy is four cycles of MVAC or gemcitabine/cisplatin.

 Adjuvant immunotherapy: